Are you a prohibited donor?

 b) close associate of a corporation set out in (a) in this paragraph.

-3. I am not a liquor or gambling industry business entity, either a:
+3. I am not an individual or a liquor or gambling industry business entity, that is a:

 a) a corporation that is mainly concerned and has the ultimate purpose of making a profit from: